cao13jf/3DMMS_public/README.md

 ## **Parameters settting**

-If you want to analyze your own dataset, you might need to change parameters according to your own dataset. `DTWatershed` function includs all the parameters you need to tune.
+If you want to analyze your own dataset, you might need to change parameters according to your own dataset. `DTWatershed.m` function includs all the parameters you need to tune.
 They are listed as following:

 | **Parameter name** | **Meaning**                           |
 |---------------:|:------------------------------------------|